JelleZijlstra/bytearound/README.rst

 ByteAround.to_code that attempts to faithfully replicate CPython even when not doing so would be a little more efficient.
 However, it may not turn out to be possible to do this fully.
 Known issues
 include:

-* `issue 26549 <https://bugs.python.org/issue26549>`_: CPython computes some parts of the code object before it runs the peephole optimizer, which can cause co_stacksize to be too high (because the peephole optimizer can turn a series of opcodes building a tuple into a single LOAD_CONST opcode).
-This same issue can also affect the ordering of the co_consts field, apparently because the optimizer adds new constants to the end of the list.
+* CPython computes some parts of the code object before it runs the peephole optimizer, which can cause co_stacksize to be too high (because the peephole optimizer can turn a series of opcodes building a tuple into a single LOAD_CONST opcode).
+The same issue can also affect the ordering of the co_consts field, apparently because the optimizer adds new constants to the end of the list.
 * When singleton objects like None and True are used in a function, CPython adds their name to the co_names field (unnecessarily, because the objects are loaded directly with LOAD_CONST) and adds the constants to the end of the co_consts list.
 (Normally, co_consts includes constants in order